 The result?
 A more effective CBD product without any additional side effects.

-CBD can be used to ease the symptoms of many types of headaches, including migraines, cluster headaches, and chronic bouts.
+CBD can be used to possibly try and help ease the symptoms of many types of headaches, including migraines, cluster headaches, and tension headaches.
 While headaches can come in many forms, the symptoms experienced are often similar and extremely painful.

 As the correct dosage of CBD will vary depending on individual body composition and headache severity, talk to your doctor before self-dosing.